Dritan Dajti

-Dritan Dajti is a notorious mobster from Albania who was the Boss Of The Kavaje Street boys gang In Tirana from 2003-2009.
+Dritan Dajti (born 17 November 1971) is a notorious mobster from Albania who was the Boss Of The Kavaje Street boys gang In Tirana from 2003-2009.
 He is mostly known for the brutal murder of four police officers August 7, 2009 during an operation to arrest him in Durrës.
 The incident marked one of the deadliest confrontations between law enforcement and organized crime in the country’s history.

 Dajti’s 2009 police shootout was linked to his earlier crime, the murder of businessman Agim Beqari on February 17, 1999.
 Agim Beqari was the president of "Besa Konstruksion" and was killed near "Zogu i Zi" in Tirana after dajti tried to extort him.
 Dajti killed him while wearing a mask.
 During his trial, Dajti escaped from the Court of Tirana with a smuggled gun during a break in trial.
 The gun was hidden in a toilet.
 Dajti pointed the gun at the police in court and fled on a motorcycle driven by another gang member.
 He lived on the run for more than 6 years.
 After 6 years, the police managed to find his location and attempted to arrest him.
 An exchange of fire took place at "Pista Iliria", a very crowded area in Durrës. where four police officers were killed by Dajti.
 He was arrested and brought to the hospital with serious injuries after the shooting.

-During his trial he was seen smirking ,threatening the court and showing a Polaroid of the crime scene while laughing.
+During his trial he was seen smirking, threatening the court and showing a Polaroid of the crime scene while laughing.

 Dajti was convicted of four counts of murder and sentenced to four life sentences.
 The High Court of Albania ruled that his right to a defence lawyer had been violated, Dajti's sentence was reduced to 25 years.
 In 2024 his life sentence was reinstated and he is currently housed at the Peqin prison in the Elbasan area along with other Albanian Mafia bosses Dajti received medical treatment in 2021.